 - Wear a high quality N95 mask when distancing cannot be maintained, especially while traveling.

 The best solution is to not bring Covid into the field at all.

 The second best solution is for guides and participants to be vaccinated, which greatly reduces the risks of a severe case.
 Prior infection is also helpful, with or without vaccination.

 Guides and clients are strongly encouraged to be vaccinated, but it’s not mandatory.

 Disclosing your vaccination status is mandatory, as part of a broader health history form.

 In 2022, 89 percent of clients reported being fully vaccinated with a booster, and another 6 percent were partially vaccinated.

 If you develop Covid symptoms before your trip

-If you develop Covid symptoms (confirmed with a positive test, or not) within a month of your trip, contact me as soon as you’re able.
-The next steps will be conditional, and our goal will be to avoid any risk to your group.
+If you develop Covid symptoms (confirmed with a positive test, or not) within a month of your trip, contact me/Andrew as soon as you’re able.
+The next steps will be conditional, with our goals being to:

 - Prevent infecting other members of the group, following current CDC guidelines; and,